 - Feel lost in an area of your life and want to tap into your higher power for direction and guidance.

 - Want to improve the quality of your relationships, especially your relationship with your mate.
-Or if you are single and you want to find your soul mate, the dove power animal can be a helpful totem when envisioning the kind of relationship you want to have.
+Or, if you are single and you want to find your soul mate, the dove power animal can be a helpful totem when envisioning the kind of relationship you want to have.

 An animal totem embodies the protective powers of the animal it represents.
-So, the dove totem is a helpful symbol for bringing more love and healthy relationships into your life.
+So, the dove totem is a helpful symbol for bringing more loving and healthy relationships into your life.
 It’s also a good luck symbol for creating more peace, harmony, and understanding in relationships.
 Furthermore, the dove totem is a helpful symbol for finding guidance and direction as you navigate your life path.

 Dove in Mythology and Folklore

 The dove and the pigeon have been important figures in the mythologies and folklore of people around the world for thousands of years.
 Here are some of those stories: